Contest Rules for the Southern California Region

 - Notification of both accepted and rejected runs will continue through the end of the contest.

-- Scores will continue to be updated through the end of the contest.
+- Scores will continue to be updated until the final 15 minutes of the contest.

 - All teams who solve at least one problem will be ranked.
 Ranking will be determined: